Kobold Dragonshield

 [5 gp (quality: .5×, size: 1×, normally 10 gp)][10 lb.]

-low quality, poor quality made from boar hide
+low quality, flawed made from deer hide

 The tables below show how we determine an item's value and weight modifiers.
 The first table determines the item's value modifier based on its quality.
 The second table determines the item's value and weight modifiers based on the creature's size.
 Note: this particular creature will never carry quality weapons, or they may be easily destroyed in combat.
 As such, this creature will not use the RED rows in the table below.